regs08/DetectNetMaui/README.txt

   o	Also have our model class a bit more abstract so that we can incorporate different models with different inputs /outputs o	Differrrent model?
 Looking at yolov8 using coral here https://github.com/ultralytics/ultralytics/issues/4089

+Known issues
+	App  Net Maui
+•	Configure the send image button when configuring MQTT connection
+•	The stream button only works on the initial press subsequent clicks fails to display it
+•	Updating the config erases the previous log data
+•	After the stream button is pressed and the view stream page is left its hard to determine if the app is still connected to the stream.
+•	Stream and photos display bounding boxes not specified in selected labels (in config)